00d/dnd3.5e-srd/001-md/DivineAbilitiesandFeats.md

 **Suggested Portfolio Elements:** Nature, secrets, thieves.

-## Shift Form
+# SHIFT FORM

 This is an extraordinary ability.

 **Prerequisites:** Divine rank 6, Alter Size salient divine ability, Alter Form salient divine ability.

 **Benefit:** The deity can assume the form of another creature.
 The forms a deity can assume are limited and vary with each deity.
 The forms allowed are listed in the deity's description.
-The deity can remain in the assumed form indefinitely, but it resumes its own form if slain.
+The deity can remain in the assumed form indefinitely, but it

+resumes its own form if slain.

 **Notes:** The deity acquires the physical, natural, and extraordinary abilities of the form it has assumed (but not spell-like or supernatural abilities) while retaining its own mind.
 Physical abilities include natural size and Strength, Dexterity, and Constitution scores.
 Natural abilities include armor, natural weapons (such as claws, bite, swoop and rake, and constriction; but not petrification, breath weapons, energy drain, energy effect, and the like), and similar gross physical qualities (presence or absence of wings, number of extremities, and so on).
 A body with extra limbs does not allow the deity to make more attacks (or more advantageous two-weapon attacks) than normal.
 Natural abilities also include mundane movement capabilities, such as walking, swimming, and flight with wings.
 The deity's speed is that of the assumed form or the deity's normal speed, whichever is higher.